wkh237/react-native-fetch-blob/README.md

 A project committed to make file acess and data transfer easier, efficient for React Native developers.

-> The npm package is inside `src` folder, if you're going to install via git repository do not directly point to this folder
+> The npm package is inside `src` folder, if you're going to install using github repository do not point to here directly

 ## Features
 - Transfer data directly from/to storage without BASE64 bridging